dboyliao/pyaudio_wrapper/README.md

 ```
 ![analysor_plot](img/analysor_plot.png)

-You can also use your mouse to select a segment of the data then you will see the zoomed-in image of that segment in the subplot below.
-Moreover, you will hear the sound the that segment right away.
+You can also use your mouse to select a segment of the data and then you will see the zoomed-in image of that segment in the subplot below.
+Moreover, you will hear the sound of that segment right away.
 ![plot_segment](img/plot_segment.png)

 If the audio is stereo, you will see something like this: